 If you want to have all your goals on a single slide, it's highly recommended to make a numbered list.
 This significantly improves readability, and it helps to make specific references afterward.

-And with this slide, Mixpanel closes their investor deck.
+And with this slide, Mixpanel closes its investor deck.
 Great slide btw!